elmtree-askmo/cloudcannon-app/content/learn/others/what-are-the-key-differences-between-the-waterfall-and-agile-methodologies-in-software-development.md

 url: /learn/others/questions/what-are-the-key-differences-between-the-waterfall-and-agile-methodologies-in-software-development
 score: -1.0
 related_article1:
-    id: 162783
+    id: 162361
+    title: >-
-    title: What are the advantages of using Agile methodologies over the Waterfall model in software development?
+        What are the differences between measures of central tendency and measures of variability in descriptive statistics?
     subject: Others
-    url: /learn/others/questions/what-are-the-advantages-of-using-agile-methodologies-over-the-waterfall-model-in-software-development
+    url: /learn/others/questions/what-are-the-differences-between-measures-of-central-tendency-and-measures-of-variability-in-descriptive-statistics
 related_article2:
-    id: 162777
+    id: 162663
-    title: How can overfitting be addressed in predictive modeling?
+    title: >-
+        What are the differences between relational and NoSQL databases in database management?
     subject: Others
-    url: /learn/others/questions/how-can-overfitting-be-addressed-in-predictive-modeling
+    url: /learn/others/questions/what-are-the-differences-between-relational-and-nosql-databases-in-database-management
 related_article3:
-    id: 162710
+    id: 162382
-    title: What are the main types of machine learning algorithms, and how do they differ in their applications?
+    title: >-
+        How are tokenization and sentiment analysis used in natural language processing?
     subject: Others
-    url: /learn/others/questions/what-are-the-main-types-of-machine-learning-algorithms-and-how-do-they-differ-in-their-applications
+    url: /learn/others/questions/how-are-tokenization-and-sentiment-analysis-used-in-natural-language-processing
 related_article4:
-    id: 162357
+    id: 162427
-    title: What are the core concepts of artificial intelligence, and how do they apply to autonomous vehicles and virtual assistants?
+    title: >-
+        How can Excel, R, and Python be utilized in data analysis for business intelligence and market research?
     subject: Others
-    url: /learn/others/questions/what-are-the-core-concepts-of-artificial-intelligence-and-how-do-they-apply-to-autonomous-vehicles-and-virtual-assistants
+    url: /learn/others/questions/how-can-excel-r-and-python-be-utilized-in-data-analysis-for-business-intelligence-and-market-research
 related_article5:
-    id: 162772
+    id: 162354
-    title: What are the primary components of neural networks in artificial intelligence?
+    title: >-
+        How can Excel, R, and Python be utilized in data analysis?
     subject: Others
-    url: /learn/others/questions/what-are-the-primary-components-of-neural-networks-in-artificial-intelligence
+    url: /learn/others/questions/how-can-excel-r-and-python-be-utilized-in-data-analysis
 ---

 &nbsp;